kanchukaitis/common_era/README.md

-# common_era
+# The Climate of the Common Era
-Various files related to Common Era projects
+This repository contains various files related to Common Era projects